Star Trek: Prodigy: Development

+In June 2024, the Hagemans expressed their hope that the audience on Netflix would be big enough for the service to order a third season, though they felt this was unlikely.
+They were also still open to continuing the series through a film franchise.
+By May 2025, Netflix decided to let the license for the series expire.
+The Hagemans said the series' removal from the streaming service was "disconcerting" but it was not due to "lack of viewership or anything nefarious".
+They remained hopeful that another service would pick up the series so it could continue, saying "the next generation of Trek fans deserve it".
+No work on a third season had begun by that July, and it was considered unlikely by TVLine's Matt Webb Mitovich who pointed to Netflix's decision to let the license expire and Paramount Global Content Distribution's marketing of the second season as the "final season".

 Writing

-The Hageman brothers announced the series' writers room in July 2019, which included Julie and Shawna Benson, Diandra Pendleton-Thompson, Chad Quandt, Aaron Waltke, Lisa Shoop Boyd, Nikhil Jayaram, Erin McNamara, and Keith Sweet.
+The Hageman brothers announced the series' writers room in July 2019, which included Julie and Shawna Benson, Diandra Pendleton-Thompson, Chad Quandt, Aaron Waltke, Lisa Shultz Boyd, Nikhil Jayaram, Erin McNamara, and Keith Sweet.
 Star Trek author David Mack served as a consultant and adviser on the series.
 Astrophysicist Erin Macdonald also served as a consultant on the series after being hired as a general science advisor for the Star Trek franchise.
 She worked in the writers room, and unlike the other Star Trek series—for which she focused on scientific accuracy—her role on Prodigy was focused on STEM education for the series' younger target audience.

 The series features a group of young aliens from the distant Delta Quadrant who learn about Starfleet and its ideals, which introduces Star Trek concepts to new, young audiences.
 Kevin Hageman felt young viewers may not be able to identify with the "fully formed officers" who star in most Star Trek series, so Prodigy starring younger characters also helped with the target audience being engaged.
 Waltke explained that the first two seasons were written to tell one continuous story across four 10-episode "mini-arcs".
 He said the series would change in tone each season as the characters grow up because the writers saw the series as a story about young people joining Starfleet and moving up the ranks.
 Waltke also said the series would not ignore the events of other Star Trek projects set during the 2380s, including the concurrent series Lower Decks and Star Trek: Picard.
 The writers worked with the showrunners of the other series to ensure continuity.